Osaka City Council: Overview

 The municipal government consists of 24 electoral districts, representing the 24 administrative wards of the city.
 The number of members elected from each district is proportional to the ward's population.

 Members are elected to four-year terms with no term limits.
 Japanese citizens of voting age who have been living in Osaka city continuously for three months have the right to vote in municipal government elections, and people with voting rights who are at least 25 years old may stand as candidates.

 Members meet quarterly for the regular assembly, additional extraordinary sessions are also held.
 There are six standing committees of the Osaka municipal government: Finance and General Affairs, Education and Economic Affairs, Public Welfare and Health, Planning and Fire Defense, Construction and Port, and Transport and Waterworks.

 The municipal government meets on the 7th (government library, special committee room) and 8th (meeting hall, committee room, city government secretariat, president's office) floors of Osaka City Hall.

 Representatives' compensation and benefits

 Current composition

-The 2019 municipal assembly election took place on 7 April 2019 as part of the 19th unified local elections.
-Prior to the election, the council was reduced in size from 86 to 83 seats.
+Municipal assembly election was held on 9 April 2023 as a part of the 20th unified local elections.
+Prior to the election, the council was reduced in size from 83 to 81 seats.

-The Osaka Restoration Association, retained its position as the largest party in the assembly but failed to claim a majority as it holds in the Osaka Prefectural Assembly.
-The election saw the Osaka Restoration Association gain six seats, while all other parties lost seats (Liberal Democratic Party -4, Komeito -1, Communist Party -5).
-The Constitutional Democratic Party, the national opposition party, failed to gain a seat.
+The Osaka Restoration Association won an outright majority, as it holds in the Osaka Prefectural Assembly, gaining six seats.
+The party therefore no longer needs to rely on the support of Komeito.

-The 7 April 2019 general election of members of the council gave the following result:
+The 9 April 2023 general election of members of the council gave the following result: